-- 1.5 This Neighbourhood Development Plan (called the 'Witchford Neighbourhood Plan' in the rest of this document) is submitted by Witchford Parish Council on behalf of the community of Witchford.
-This document covers the period 2019 2031, mirroring the East Cambridgeshire Local Plan which covers the period 2011-2031. - 1.6 The purpose of the Witchford Neighbourhood Plan is to allow the community to form a vision for the future of Witchford, and to produce a range of planning policies that will ensure future development is sustainable and in sympathy with that vision.
+- 1.5 This Neighbourhood Development Plan (called the 'Witchford Neighbourhood Plan' in the rest of this document) covers the period 2019 2031, mirroring the East Cambridgeshire Local Plan which covers the period 2011-2031. - 1.6 The purpose of the Witchford Neighbourhood Plan is to allow the community to form a vision for the future of Witchford, and to produce a range of planning policies that will ensure future development is sustainable and in sympathy with that vision.